Lexer747/graphed-sorts/README.md

 # Some sorts Graphed

 Currently, a small program i wrote back in 2015 which implemented as many sorts as i knew of at the time and displayed each major step on a bar graph.
-Written useing visual studio so the code needs refactoring and cleaning but the program works.
+Written using visual studio so the code needs refactoring and cleaning but the program works.
 Also was my first real use of threading which is a laughbly bad implementation of moving work onto another thread.

 ## Current Sorts: